iboB/ibob.github.com/_posts/2025-02-20-concepts-specialization-fwd-decl.md

 There's a catch.
 With code written like this, you lose the ability to forward declare things.

 ## With *This* One Trick You Lose the Ability to Forward Declare Things
-### People Who Care About Compilation Times are Furious
+### People Who Care About Compilation Times Are Furious

 Now, you can still forward declare the templates themselves. `template <lowecase_locakble Mutex> struct lock_guard;` is perfectly fine (well, as long as `lowercase_lockable` is defined) but templates are rarely forward declared.
 It's much more common to forward declare the template arguments.